Odd News Roundup: 'Free meat for a year' offered in JBS U.S. vaccine sweepstakes; Frog whisperer: Australian scientist speaks to frogs, fears their silence and more | Entertainment

 Frog whisperer: Australian scientist speaks to frogs, fears their silence

 Wading through a moonlit pond on Australia's east coast talking to frogs makes Michael Mahony feel like a kid again.
-The 70-year-old biology professor and conservationist at Australia's University of Newcastle has mastered imitating and understanding the shrills, croaks and whistles of frogs.
+The 70-year-old biology professor and conservationist at Australia's University of Newcastle have mastered imitating and understanding the shrills, croaks, and whistles of frogs.

 Far from home?
 Spider-Man drops in at the papal audience